 Bottom sirloin isn’t as tender or tasty as top sirloin, but it is also much less expensive, making it a great choice when you’re on a budget.
 Because it isn’t incredibly tender, bottom sirloin does best when it is marinated first.
 You can also slow cook it, which stops it from drying out and getting tough.

 That said, you can pan fry bottom sirloin, even without marinating it.
 The cut can still be delicious, as long as you’re careful and avoid overcooking it.
+The cut also pairs well with many different sides.

 Top Round Steak